 C. Make Use Black Fridays

-Yes, black Friday is not only for malls, bookstores in Nigeria also do it you just don’t know.
+Yes, black Friday is not only for malls, bookstores in Nigeria also do it you just do not know.
 Anytime you see the sign 10% or 20% off in front of a bookshop here in Nigeria, it’s a black Friday or black week for that bookstore.

 I hope this article on bookshop business in Nigeria does not just put more understanding into you but also convinces you to start the business against all odds.